AJMansfield/Intelligence-Core-Public/kttu03.md

   you find yourself panting from exertion, and need to rest frequently.

-the three halflings have much less trouble though, and X ascends ahead of you to anchor ropes to the rock, making the climb easier.
+The three halflings have much less trouble though, and take turns ascending ahead of you to anchor ropes to the rock, making the climb easier.

-All things considered, your party makes it up the other side without incident, and with nearly four hours of daylight remaining, you reach the rover, right where you left it covered in the tarp.
+All things considered, your party makes it up the other side without incident, and with several hours of daylight remaining, you reach the spot were the rover was hopefully able to remain hidden.

+You can only hope the other group's experiences were similarly uneventful.

 ----

-Time was kind to the small rover, and as you peel back the sediment-covered tarp concealing it you breathe a sigh of relief.
+As you peel back the sediment-encrusted tarp, you release the breath you didn't realize you were holding.
 It's still here.

-"Wow," you hear Coke comment behind you as you detach the anchors holding the rover firmly in place.
+"Wow," Coke commentd behind you as you start detaching the anchors holding it in place.
 "You weren't kidding."

-The batteries are still 60% charged, and you flash the headlights.
+The dashboard indicates the batteries still have around 60% charge, and you flash the headlights to make sure.
 A quick check of the throttle causes the tires to spin out and kick up a bit of dust.

 "Alright, looks like it still works!" you declare.

 ----

-It takes a bit of work re-arranging the cargo, but you're able to hang some of it off the side with ropes, and eventually you're able to make room for the three halflings.
+It takes a bit of work re-arranging the cargo to make room for the three halflings, but you're eventually able to hang some of it off the side with ropes.

 As you drive back to the chosen site, there's some kind of discussion,